-I had a long-held dream to visit the Norman Lindsay Gallery in the Blue Mountains ever since I first saw the classic movie Sirens.
+Visiting the Norman Lindsay Gallery in the Blue Mountains became my dream ever since I saw the classic movie Sirens.

-Most tourists would probably think that the biggest attraction in the Blue Mountains is the Three Sisters, a famous rock formation with three peaks near Katoomba.
+Most tourists probably consider the biggest attraction in the Blue Mountains to be the Three Sisters — a famous rock formation with three peaks near Katoomba.

-The best attraction in the Blue Mountains for me was definitely the Norman Lindsay Gallery and Museum, where the three Sirens once appeared.
+On the other hand, I found the best attraction in the Blue Mountains to be the Norman Lindsay Gallery and Museum, where the three Sirens once appeared.

-I found it impossible to resist the siren call to visit the Norman Lindsay Gallery, especially since Elle McPherson is an Australian Goddess, siren, and a beautiful supermodel.
+I couldn’t resist the siren call to visit the Norman Lindsay Gallery.

-Sirens, the movie, makes a few references to Ulysses (Odysseus) from Greek mythology.
+Surprisingly, the movie Sirens offers a few references to the hero Odysseus (Ulysses) from Greek mythology.

-This ancient Greek hero had himself strapped to the mast of his ship to stop himself from jumping overboard to meet up with the alluring sirens.
+The Greek hero from the ancient past had himself strapped to the mast of his ship to stop him from jumping overboard to meet up with the alluring sirens.

-In my case, though, there was no way in the world I would miss out on seeing the beauties at the Norman Lindsay Gallery during my day trip to the Blue Mountains.
+In my case, there was no way I’d allow myself to miss out on seeing the beauties at the Norman Lindsay Gallery during my day trip to the Blue Mountains.

 Norman Lindsay Gallery – The Seahorse Fountain

-Looking at Norman Lindsay’s former home from the street doesn’t really give you any hint of what you’ll see in the garden.
-It’s only once you approach the house that the beauty of the garden begins to reveal itself.
+When you observe Norman Lindsay’s former home from the street, it doesn’t give you any hint of what awaits in the garden.

-The first thing to strike your curiosity is the satyr pursuing a nymph, as well as a spectacular seahorse fountain.
+The first thing to strike your curiosity is the satyr pursuing a nymph sculpture and the spectacular seahorse fountain.

-Personally, I think that this seahorse fountain is the most beautiful artwork you’ll see in the Norman Lindsay Gallery and Museum, be that inside the house or outside in the garden.
+I think the seahorse fountain is the most beautiful artwork you’ll find at the Norman Lindsay Gallery and Museum, whether inside one of the buildings or outside in the garden.

-I felt like getting myself a comfy chair and sitting next to it with a cool drink in hand.
+Seeing the fountain made me feel like finding a comfy chair so I could sit down next to it with a cool drink in hand.

-It’s right next to the main house, which has a verandah running along a couple of sides, supported by thin white Greek-style columns.
+The fountain is next to the main house, with a magnificent long verandah running along a couple of sides of the building, supported by thin white Greek-style columns.

 Norman Lindsay – The Artist and Writer

-Norman Lindsay was a writer, painter, and illustrator who lived from 1879 to 1969.
+Norman Lindsay was a writer, a painter, and an illustrator who lived from 1879 to 1969.

-He caused a bit of a stir during his lifetime, mainly for his nude artwork and some of his writings, which churchy people found repugnant.
+He caused a stir during his lifetime, mainly for creating nude artwork and due to some of his writings, which churchy people found objectionable.

-J. F. Archibald employed him as an illustrator of cartoons at The Bulletin, and from there, the relationship continued until his final cartoon in 1956 for the Melbourne Olympic Games.
+J. F. Archibald employed Norman as an illustrator of cartoons at The Bulletin.
+From there, the relationship continued until his final cartoon in 1956 for the Melbourne Olympic Games.

-In 1930, his second novel Redheap, regarding small-town life and social restrictions in Victoria, was immediately banned in Australia.
+In 1930, for some unholy reason, his second novel Redheap, regarding small-town life and social restrictions in Victoria, was immediately banned in Australia.

 The Crucified Venus

-A Melbourne committee removed it, but it was reinstated after a week when the Society of Artists president threatened to remove other artworks from the exhibit unless the artwork reappeared.
+A Melbourne committee removed it but was reinstated about a week later when the Society of Artists president threatened to remove other artworks from the exhibit unless the artwork reappeared.

 The Magic Pudding and other works

-Norman Lindsay is most fondly remembered for an Australian much-loved children’s book called The Magic Pudding, originally published in 1918.
+Many fondly remember Norman Lindsay for creating the much-loved Australian children’s book The Magic Pudding, first published in 1918.

-It’s still a popular children’s book to this day and hasn’t been out of print since 1918.
+It is still a popular children’s book and hasn’t been out of print since 1918.

 Other books include A Homage to Sappho (1928), Mr. Gresham and Olympus (1932), and Pan in the Parlour (1933).

-Nude artworks, which Norman Lindsay is well known for, really hit you for six when you walk through into a red room inside the house gallery, which is jam-packed with them.
+Nude artworks, which Norman Lindsay is well known for, hit you for six when you walk into a red room within the house gallery, which is jam-packed with them.

-During Norman Lindsay’s time, even the slightest show of nudity was considered highly offensive to many people, so he was definitely a big Australian rebel.
+The slightest show of nudity during Norman Lindsay’s time was considered highly offensive to many people, so he was a great Australian rebel.

 Inside the Norman Lindsay Gallery and Museum

-The Norman Lindsay Gallery and Museum, now owned by the National Trust, showcases plenty of female nude paintings.
+The Norman Lindsay Gallery and Museum, now owned by the National Trust, showcases a small number of female nude paintings.

-What surprised me most was that many of the artworks possessed an Amazonian and classical feel about them.
+What surprised me most was that many artworks possessed an Amazonian classical feel.

-You can also see a high-quality model ship on display that possesses amazing detail and craftsmanship.
-A variety of smaller sculptures are also seen throughout the building.
+You can also see a high-quality model ship on display with incredible detail and craftsmanship.
+In addition, various other miniature sculptures are seen throughout the building.

-If you’re a fan of The Magic Pudding, you’ll also get to see some cheeky characters inside and outside of the building.
+If you’re a fan of The Magic Pudding, you’ll also see some cheeky characters inside and outside the building.

 When leaving the house, you’ll exit through a nice-looking gift shop.
-You can buy lots of interesting stuff in the gift shop, including large prints of various artworks.
+You can buy many interesting things inside the gift shop, including large prints of various artworks.

 Norman Lindsay Gallery – The Garden and Sculptures

-In my opinion, walking around the large garden is the best experience at the Norman Lindsay Gallery.
-There are a few standout sculptures around the beautiful garden setting.
+In my opinion, walking around the beautiful garden is the best experience at the Norman Lindsay Gallery.
+There are a few standout sculptures around the serene garden setting.

-This female nude sculpture is situated next to the house’s side and is supposedly modeled on his second wife, Rose.
+You can find this female nude sculpture situated next to one side of the house.
+The statue is said to be modeled on his second wife, Rose.

-Here’s a nymph standing beside a satyr and a sphinx, which has strong Greek myth connotations.
+Here’s a nymph standing between a satyr and a sphinx, which has Greek myth connotations.

-Another beautiful fountain that sadly wasn’t operational when I visited can be seen below.
+Another beautiful fountain that sadly wasn’t operational when I visited is seen in the photo below.

-A few ducks can be seen enjoying this pond.
-This place is like a duck paradise.
+You can see a few ducks enjoying this pond.
+It’s like a duck paradise.

 Passing by a Sphinx leads down to a swimming pool, which Norman Lindsay built himself.

-I wondered whether a vision from Sirens where the three beauties enjoyed themselves in a pool of water complete with water lilies would greet me as I explored the property.
+I wondered whether a vision from Sirens where the three beauties enjoyed themselves in a pool of water complete with water lilies would greet me when I explored the property.

-One thing that disappointed me was learning that the movie’s memorable water scenes had been filmed in Glenbrook, which can be found at another location in the Blue Mountains.
+One thing that disappointed me big time was learning that the movie’s memorable water scenes were not filmed at the property.

-I wasn’t aware of any pool on the property when I visited, but on reflection, this pool must have been the inspiration behind the water scenes in Sirens.
+I wasn’t aware of any pool on the property when I visited, but on reflection, the pool must have been the inspiration behind the water scenes in Sirens.

-There’s even a sculpture of a Siren from Greek mythology at the edge of the pool, complete with wings!
+There’s even a sculpture of a Siren from Greek mythology at the pool’s edge, complete with wings!
 It seems as if I somehow did resist a Siren call.

 Movies inspired by Norman Lindsay

-The nymph fleeing from a satyr would have to be the most memorable sculpture on show.
+The nymph fleeing from a satyr would have to be the most memorable sculpture.

-I like how the tree in the background also seems to be repelled in the same manner.
+I like how the tree in the background also seems to be repelled similarly.

 Meeting Alex at the Norman Lindsay Gallery

-One interesting conversation I had at the Norman Lindsay Gallery occurred when I saw a blonde-haired lady nearby at the spot shown below.
+One interesting conversation at the Norman Lindsay Gallery occurred when I met a blonde-haired lady close to the spot shown in the picture below.

-You can see Alex in the photo below, which I took before meeting up with her.
+You can see Alex in the photo below, which I took before meeting her.

 Alex is a girl’s name of Greek origin, meaning “defending men” or “Protector of Mankind.”

-There were only a few people around the place on that particular day.
+Only a few people were around the place on the day I went.

 A slightly surreal thing occurred after our initial meeting.
-We met up again at the road’s front entrance later on as I was walking in again and she was leaving.
+We met again at the road’s front entrance a bit later as I walked in again as Alex was leaving.

-I had just been on a tour of the painting studio and the etching studio.
-After the one-on-one tour, I went to the Norman Lindsay cafe for a quick look around since it was close by.
+I had just been on a tour of the painting and etching studios.
+After a one-on-one tour, I went to the Norman Lindsay cafe for a quick look around since it was close by.

 A Sign from Venus, the Goddess of love

-Alex was there at the gate, leaving the place, and she was holding a large print in her hand.
+Alex was at the gate, leaving the place, and she was holding a largish print.
 I asked her what it was, and she told me it was a print of Venus.

-I have received a sign from Venus in Adelaide but I never anticipated I’d receive a sign from Venus in Sydney’s Blue Mountains.
+I have received a sign from Venus in Adelaide, but I never anticipated receiving a divine sign from Venus while in Sydney’s Blue Mountains.

-Ah well, it wasn’t meant to be.
-At least I have a tiny pic of her.
+Ah well, it probably wasn’t meant to be.
+At least I have a tiny pic of the woman.